Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 It's like a relaxer in that it's permanent.

-So, only new growth happens after that.
+So only new growth happens after that.

 That's curly.

-The solution weakens the bonds of the hair, which is what gives the hair structure.
+So what they do is they apply a solution to weakens the bonds of the hair, which is what gives the hair structure.

-So, imagine that this is damp hair.
+So imagine that this is damp hair.

 The solution is just rinsed, but there's still some solution.